Everything you ever wanted to know about Fluff

 In 1920, Durkee and Mower began producing and selling Fluff, which they first named Toot Sweet Marshmallow Fluff.
 The company moved to a factory in East Lynn, Massachusetts, in 1929.

 The original recipe hasn't changed: corn syrup, sugar syrup, dried egg whites and vanillin.
-And the jar's packaging is only slightly different.
-That is according to Mimi Graney, author of a forthcoming book, "Fluff: The Sticky Sweet Story of an American Icon."
+And the jar's packaging is only slightly different, according to Mimi Graney, author of a forthcoming book, "Fluff: The Sticky Sweet Story of an American Icon."

 Fluff lovers "associate it with their own childhood and image of home," Graney says.
 There are competing products sold by Kraft, Solo Foods and others.